 Work in progress at Old Buckenham and Haugh Farm

 The new woodlands will be valuable places for timber, wildlife and local communities.
-Both woodlands will be planted with a mixture of broadleaf and conifer tree species, chosen to match local soil types and expected future climate conditions.
+Both woodlands are being planted with a mixture of broadleaf and conifer tree species, chosen to match local soil types and expected future climate conditions.

 The new woodlands will be peaceful places for local people to enjoy and will link in with the existing public rights of way network.

-The woodlands will be an important part of the work that Forestry England are doing to expand the nation’s forests as part of the Government’s Nature for Climate Fund.
+The woodlands are important part of the work that we're doing at Forestry England to expand the nation’s forests as part of the Nature for Climate Fund.

 Old Buckenham and Haugh Farm designs